-The accounting officer considers how the academy trust's use of its resources has provided good value for money during each academic year, and reports to the board of trustees where value for money can be improved, including the use of benchmarking data or by using a framework where appropriate.
+The accounting officer considers how the trust's use of its resources has provided good value for money during each academic year, and reports to the board of trustees where value for money can be improved, including the use of benchmarking data where available.
 The accounting officer for the academy trust has delivered improved value for money during the year by:

-- Improving Educational Outcomes In AY2021 all schools were affected the Covid-19 pandemic which meant all schools had to close in January 2021 except for vulnerable children and children of key workers.
-Consequently, the vast majority of children were taught remotely.
-Some primary school national tests and GCSE and A Level examinations were cancelled.
-Despite this value-added data for GCSE students remained strong at +0.45 and +0.33 for A level.
-All schools within the Trust are either rated Good or Outstanding by Ofsted. - Continued Collaborative Procurement The Trust continues to strive for improved ways of procuring as contracts come up for renewal and through the plethora of services consumed by our 8 academy schools.
+- Improving Educational Outcomes In AY2122 all schools were affected the Covid-19 pandemic which meant all schools were affected with staff and pupil absence, recruitment was challenging especially for support roles and secondary shortage subjects.
+There was also uncertainty whether external assessments would take place in both primary and secondary schools.
+These eventually did take place and it is promising to see that in the primary schools, results were overall positive and in line or above national results for 2019.
+GCSE results were lower than anticipated, however there was a positive picture for many subjects in particular English and many foundation subjects.
+A level results were very positive and showed a positive value added. - Continued Collaborative Procurement The Trust continues to strive for improved ways of procuring as contracts come up for renewal and through the plethora of services consumed by our 8 academy schools.
 Through the Oxfordshire Academies Business Managers Group, we seek to identify group projects where we can share the cost of major projects across a number of participating trusts.
 The group meet every 6-8 weeks to progress a range of procurement projects.
-The Trust Resources Committee receives reports on larger procurement opportunities that have been realised. - Shared pupil events The Trust continues to offer pupil's wider opportunities including, sports, STEM and arts. - Innovative Staff Events Through the trust 'Training School' we have arranged internal staff training and CPD for teaching and support staff, additionally shared inset days and working parties to look at specific elements of the curriculum across all key stages, give staff opportunities for further development whilst ensuring development of key subject areas.
+The Trust Resources Committee receives reports on larger procurement opportunities that have been realised. - Central Team - The Trust has a strong team of committed staff who provide expertise in a range of areas, this enables schools to receive expert advice and guidance ensuring that costs for these areas are kept to a minimum. - Innovative Staff Events Through the trust 'Training School' we have arranged internal staff training and CPD for teaching and support staff, additionally shared inset days and working parties to look at specific elements of the curriculum across all key stages, give staff opportunities for further development whilst ensuring development of key subject areas.